Idhaya Veenai: Plot

 Somewhere in Madras, several years previously, a young Sundaram was driven away from home by Sivaraman, his father, a severe lawyer.
 Sivaraman denies his son.
-Sundaram makes a promise to his father, that one day, he will beg him to recognize him.
+Sundaram makes a promise to his father, that one day, he will beg him to recognise him.
 He currently lives in the Kashmir as a tourist guide.
 When he finds Nalini, his younger sister, in the middle of a group of students, Sundaram decides to go back home, to gain knowledge of her and help the situation.
 But at the beginning, he incurs only troubles, in particular, with Kirymani, the lover of Nalini and Annamalai, a man with a double life.

 Cast

-The casting is established according to the original order of the credits of opening of the movie, except those not mentioned.

 Production

 The film was produced by Udhaya Productions.
 Parts of Idhaya Veenai were shot in Kashmir.

 Soundtrack

 The music was composed by Shankar–Ganesh.
 The song "Kashmir Beautiful" attained popularity.
-Veena player Raghavan was initially approached to play the veena, but declined due to scheduling conflicts; his son R. Parthasarathy signed on instead.
+Ramachandran suggested Shankar–Ganesh to use veena as background score for the climax fight.
+30 veenas were used for this scene and it was completed within half an hour.
+Veena player Raghavan was initially approached to play the veena but declined due to scheduling conflicts; his son R. Parthasarathy signed on instead.